![]() |

 G) sexual harassment prevention policies and procedures;

-H) allegations of unlawful discrimination (as defined in Section 750.110(a) of this Part); and
+H) allegations of unlawful discrimination (as defined in Section 750.110(a)); and

 I) compliance with any specific commitments made by the contractor or eligible bidder in its plan.

 d) A public contractor or eligible bidder may voluntarily relinquish its Number by so notifying the Department in writing addressed to the Department's Chicago office.
-Each public contractor or eligible bidder must notify the Department in writing of any change of address or other information which may be necessary for the Department to readily contact it.
+Each public contractor or eligible bidder must notify the Department in writing of any change of address or other information necessary for the Department to readily contact it.

-1) State agencies, boards, and commissions required to file affirmative action plans with the Department pursuant to 56 Ill.
+1) State agencies, boards and commissions required to file affirmative action plans with the Department pursuant to 56 Ill.
 Adm.
 Code 2520.710;

-2) persons located wholly outside the territorial boundaries of the United State and who have no employees in the United States and will not hire employees in the United States to perform any part of any public contract;
+2) persons located wholly outside the territorial boundaries of the United States and who have no employees in the United States and will not hire employees in the United States to perform any part of any public contract;

-3) Procurements designated as small purchases pursuant to 30 ILCS 500/20-20;
+3) procurements designated as small purchases pursuant to 30 ILCS 500/20-20;

-4) Procurements designated as sole-source pursuant to 30 ILCS 500/20-25; and
+4) procurements designated as sole-source pursuant to 30 ILCS 500/20-25; and

-5) Procurements designated as emergency pursuant to 30 ILCS 500/20-30.
+5) procurements designated as emergency pursuant to 30 ILCS 500/20-30.

-(Source: Amended at 22 Ill.
+(Source: Amended at 37 Ill.
 Reg.
-11774, effective July 1, 1998) |
+5706, effective July 1, 2013)